WagnerGFX/UnityCorePackage/README.md

  - Pratically useless for dynamic instancing.

 ### Singleton
-Two singleton classes to create objects that require only a single instance to exist.
+Two singleton classes to create MonoBehaviours or ScriptableObjects that require only a single instance to exist.

 When detecting duplicate objects: The MonoBehaviour will delete itself and the Scriptable Object will issue a warning in the console.